 1. Good for Your Baby’s Gastrointestinal Health

-Potatoes can help develop your baby’s gastrointestinal health.
+Potatoes can help develop your baby’s gastrointestinal health- only if consumed non fried.
 Potatoes assist in the growth of friendly bacteria.
 The substantial amounts of alkaline sugars in potatoes keep the acid levels down in your baby’s body and thus keep acidity at bay.

 2. Lowers the Chance of Infections

-Some varieties of potatoes, such as those with red flesh, are loaded with anthocyanins, a biochemical which has antiviral properties.
-They help in fighting various infections like influenza.
+Some varieties of potatoes, such as those with red flesh, are loaded with anthocyanins, a pigment which has antioxidant properties.
+They help in fighting various diseases.
 Therefore, adding potatoes to a baby’s diet can keep the risks of infections at bay.

-Potatoes have starch, vitamin C, and various enzymes that can protect and nourish your baby’s skin.
+Potatoes have starch, vitamin C, and various enzymes that can protect and nourish the skin.